-The Company proposes to add provisions to General Information Section III.8(W) - AMR/AMI Meter Opt-out and Refusal to Permit Installation of an AMR/AMI Meter2 to include a meter reading charge for non-residential customers who refuse to permit the Company to install AMI meters.
-While the Company currently charges opt-out residential customers half of the standard monthly meter-reading fee because it attempts to read their meters bi-monthly, the Company proposes to charge non-residential customers (many with demand meters) the full standard monthly meter reading fee because it will attempt to read those customers' meters monthly.3 The Company also specified the circumstances under which a customer is considered to have refused to permit the Company to install a meter.
+The Company proposes to add provisions to General Rule 6.10 - AMR/AMI Meter Optout and Refusal to Permit Installation of an AMR/AMI Meter to include a meter reading charge for non-residential customers who refuse to permit the Company to install AMI meters.
+While the Company currently charges opt-out residential customers half of the standard monthly meter-reading fee because it attempts to read their meters bi-monthly, the Company proposes to charge non-residential customers (many with demand meters) the full standard monthly meter reading fee because it will attempt to read those customers' meters monthly.
+The Company also specified the circumstances under which a customer is considered to have refused to permit the Company to install a meter.
 Those conditions are when (1) the customer does not grant the Company or its duly authorized representative access to the customer's premises to install or replace a meter, (2) the Company is unable to access the location where a meter is to be installed or replaced due to an obstruction on the customer's property, or (3) a defect or condition in the customer's installation or equipment prevents the Company from installing or replacing a meter.
+If the Company is scheduled to manually read a meter, but does not attempt to read the meter, the incremental charge will be waived.

-2 The Company is revising the title of General Information Section III.8(W) to include customers who refuse to permit the Company to install AMR/AMI meters.
+&lt;sup>2 The Company is revising the title of General Rule 6.10 to include customers who refuse to permit the Company to install AMR/AMI meters.

-3 Non-residential customers will continue to be prohibited from opting out of AMR/AMI meters.
+&lt;sup>3 Non-residential customers will continue to be prohibited from opting out of AMR/AMI meters.